ath31st/boosty_api_rs/README.md

                 println!("File: {title}, URL: {url}, Size: {size}");
             }
             ContentItem::Unknown => {
-                println ! ("Unknown content type");
+                println!("Unknown content type");
             }
         }
     }
 }
 ```

 ## Authentication

-To get access token or refresh token and device_id, you need to log in to the service, then press F12 in the browser and go to the application tab, where you can select local storage.
+To get access token or refresh token and device_id, you need to log in to the service, then press F12 in the browser and
+go to the application tab, where you can select local storage.
 The required keys are _clentId and auth.

 There are two options: